ttapers/docs/markdown/reference/cloud/python-sdk.md

 for spinning up another thread for the blocking socket `accept` call, which is used to process incoming connections.

+This interface is automatically called when `enable_inbound` is set to `True` during instantiation via the constructor.

-You will most likely call this function if you want to enable inbound connections but set the `enable_inbound` option in the constructor to `False`, or if you want to reopen the TCP socket connection.
+You will most likely call this function only if you want to enable inbound connections but set the `enable_inbound` option in the constructor to `False`, or if you want to reopen the TCP socket connection.